 DSS Student Responsibilities

-- Students who are pre-approved for NoteTaker Accommodations must request a note-taker using myDSS Online.
+- Students who are approved for note taking services must request a note-taker using myDSS Online.
 This allows us to match note takers with DSS students.

 - Students must attend lectures and take their own notes